Illinois Counseling License Requirements

 Completing a degree that meets the requirements for licensure is imperative as it will help you avoid spending additional time and money down the road.
-The types of licensure described in this guide all require at least a master’s degree with specified coursework requirements, with the exception of the Certified Alcohol and Other Drug Counselor (CADC), which can become certified with a high school diploma (but work experience can be waived with a qualifying degree).
+The types of licensure described in this guide all require at least a master’s degree with specified coursework requirements, with the exception of the Certified Alcohol and Other Drug Counselor (CADC), which can become certified with a high school diploma (but some required work experience can be waived with a qualifying degree).

 3. Get licensed to practice counseling in Illinois.